yunsukim10/detecting-sexual-harassment/README.md

 ### Logistic Regression
 #### 1) Bag of Words

-	Used scikit-learn CountVectorizer to train, spaCy to preprocess data
+1) Used scikit-learn CountVectorizer to train, spaCy to preprocess data
-	Accuracy: 98.9% on test data
+2) Accuracy: 98.9% on test data
+3) Run `python3 logistic_regression.py bow` to train and test with BoW

 #### 2) TF-IDF

-	Used scikit-learn TfidfVectorizer to train, spaCy to preprocess data
+1) Used scikit-learn TfidfVectorizer to train, spaCy to preprocess data
-	Accuracy: 98.6% on test data
+2) Accuracy: 98.6% on test data
+3) Run `python3 logistic_regression.py tfidf` to train and test with TF-IDF

 ### Recurrent Neural Network
 	Used PyTorch to train LSTM and GRU models.